Load and Run MATLAB

 MATLAB GUI, Rackham

-It is also possible to start the MATLAB GUI on the login node, but even if you are already logged into Rackham, you must use Snowy for any interactive work.
-Fortunately, the interactive command takes care of this for you without requiring SSH, as long as you specify -M snowy.
-A MATLAB GUI session can be run with the following commands (again, edit time, resources, project ID, and MATLAB version as needed):
+It is also possible to start the MATLAB GUI on the login node.
+A MATLAB GUI session on a compute node can be run with the following commands (again, edit time, resources, project ID, and MATLAB version as needed):

 matlab

 In the above example, -n 4 means the job will run on 4 cores.
-Snowy nodes have 16 cores.
-The default partition, core, is for jobs requiring up to 15 cores, and they cannot be exclusive.
-If you need a full node, or more cores than one node contains, you should change the partition with -p node.
-Please refer to this link <https://docs.uppmax.uu.se/cluster_guides/snowy/#using-the-batch-system>_ for allowed combinations of interactive parameters.
+Pelle nodes have 96 cores.
+Please refer to this link for allowed combinations of interactive parameters.

 The best way to start the MATLAB GUI on Tetralith depends on how intensively you plan to use the GUI.
 Most of the time, it is recommended to use the interactive command first to get an allocation on a compute node.
 The commands you will need to enter look like the following (change the MATLAB version and interactive job specifications as needed):